metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Vikings adjusted in the second half by doubling Courtland Sutton on key downs.

+Denver and their 3-man pass rushes.....why?
+You let up a big pass that sustained a Vikings drive.

 ***

 ## Chiefs vs Chargers (Mexico City)